 It should be noted that while responses were received from a number of Working Group members, not all members provided specific feedback.
 However, all members had been notified regularly of the status of each recommendation and proposal as well as the initiation and relevant dates of the consensus call.
 Hence it may be concluded that all members had the opportunity to provide specific feedback, with some choosing not to do so.

-RECOMMENDATIONS FOR WHICH TEXT HAS BEEN AGREED OR DISCUSSED PREVIOUSLY:
+RECOMMENDATIONS FOR WHICH THE WORKING GROUP HAS REACHED CONSENSUS OR FULL CONSENSUS:

 1(a).
 For INGOs (including the Red Cross movement and the International Olympic Committee), no substantive changes to the UDRP and URS are to be made, and no specific new dispute resolution procedures are to be created.